 thanks to all that donated and helped!

-GLOUCESTER – Beauport Hearing Care of Magnolia is celebrating Better Hearing Month this May by collecting “Orphan Hearing Aids” that are no longer needed and donating them to the Starkey Hearing Foundation.
+GLOUCESTER – Beauport Hearing Care of Magnolia is celebrating Better Hearing Month this May by collecting “Orphaned Hearing Aids” that are no longer needed and donating them to the Starkey Hearing Foundation.

 Hearing aid donations will help people locally and around the world.
 Beauport Hearing Care established a partnership with the Starkey Hearing Foundation a few years ago by providing free hearing aids to impacted survivors of the Boston Marathon bombing.
 More recently Beauport Hearing Care helped the Holy Family Mission obtain free hearing aids through a Starkey Hearing Foundation partner in Santiago, Dominican Republic.
 Click here to read more.